 **Warning there are lots of options.
 If you don’t like options or can’t decide easily, decide what you’re in the mood for before you leave your hotel to save time & possible frustration.

-Downtown Orlando is just a stones throw away but you’ll still need a car.
+Downtown Orlando is just a stone’s throw away but you will need a car or an Uber.

 Hope you’ve enjoyed this guide and it’s been of much help in planning your next trip!
 Comment below what you found most interesting, new, or simply what you’re excited to do!